norvalbv/portfolio/src/assets/blogs/memory.md

  - UDIMM (Unbuffered DIMM): The most common type of memory module for desktop PCs.
  - SODIMM (Small Outline DIMM): A smaller variant of DIMM, typically used in laptops.

-- **SIMM**: Single In-Line Memory Module - were used in the late 1980s to 1990s, are now obsolete.
+- **SIMM** - Single In-Line Memory Module - were used in the late 1980s to 1990s, are now obsolete.

-- **Soldered RAM**: Typically used in laptops, small PCs, or home theatre set-ups.
+- **Soldered RAM** – Typically used in laptops, small PCs, or home theatre set-ups.
 The main advantages include space savings and potentially better power efficiency.

 ### Unified and System RAM and VRAM